teo-danger/JavaScript-Counter/README.md

 I have implemented counting with events, functions and if statements, and a reset button that appear when the counter display shows a number not equal to zero.

-I'd have liked to add a transition out on the reset button, but the "display: none;" css property, fire before the animation, so actually there isn't.
-I saw I should use "setTimout()" javascript method, so this is the next step.
+I'd have liked to add a transition out on the reset button, but the "display: none;" css property fires before the animation, so actually there's not.
+I saw I should use "setTimout()" javascript method, so it'll be the next step.

 <p align="right">(<a href="#top">back to top</a>)</p>